tmforum-oda/oda-canvas/source/operators/componentOperator/README.md

 # Component Operator - Introduction

-This is the reference implementaiton of a component controller that takes metadata from ODA Component and uses it to automatically configure the exposedAPIs, securityAPIs ${\color{green}, dependentAPIs}$ (and in the future other services).
+This is the reference implementaiton of a component controller that takes metadata from ODA Component and uses it to automatically configure the exposedAPIs, securityAPIs ${\color{green}, SecretsManagement}$, dependentAPIs (and in the future other services).
 The diagram below shows how the component controller interacts with the different Kubernetes entities (via the Kubernetes API).